derikthiessen/Machine-Learning-Stock-Trader/README.md

-*DISCLAIMER* Nothing in this repository should be considered as financial advice; this is an educational project only, use at your own discretion
+*DISCLAIMER* Nothing in this repository should be considered as financial advice; this is an educational project only, use at your own discretion.
+While machine learning is becoming much more common in stock market trading and has garnered more support from major Canadian regulatory bodies, such as the Ontario Securities Commission (chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://oscinnovation.ca/resources/Report-20231010-artificial-intelligence-in-capital-markets.pdf) and the Canadian Securities Administrators (https://www.securities-administrators.ca/news/the-canadian-securities-administrators-launches-a-regulatory-sandbox-initiative/), the end user is still ultimately responsible for their trading decisions.

 This repository contains all the files for a machine-learning stock predictor.